camunda/camunda/README.md

 To run these locally you can follow the steps below:

-1. In the root folder run `make env-up`
+1. Inside the client folder run `yarn build`
-2. In another terminal window run `make start-e2e`
+2. After the build is finished start the Docker container with `yarn start-visual-regression-docker`
-3. In a 3rd terminal window and inside the folder `client/` run `yarn start-visual-regression-docker`.
-This starts a Docker container.
-This is necessary because, even though the tests always run on the same browser, each OS has slight UI differences on the same browsers.
+3. Inside the container, run `yarn start:visual-regression &`
-4. Inside the Docker container run `yarn test:visual-regression`
+4. After that, run `yarn test:visual-regression`

 If you made feature changes and want to purposely wants to update the UI baseline you can follow the steps before, but on step 4 you should run `yarn test:visual-regression --update-snapshots`.
 Beware the this will update all screenshots, so make sure you only have the changes you want to update in your branch.